olamorr/TurboPascalCoin/README.md

-# Pascal Coin: P2P Cryptocurrency without need of historical operations.
+# TurboPascal Coin: P2P Cryptocurrency without need of historical operations.

 Copyright (c) 2016 Albert Molina
+Copyright (c) 2017 Olamorr

 THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.